 Lecture notes will be posted on D2L in point form.
-These should be used as a study guide, not as your sole source of information!
+These should be used as a study guide, in addition to additional material that is provided.
 You will need to write down additional notes for examples and explanations given during online lectures.
-It is also recommended to transcribe these notes into a study-friendly format after each lecture, incorporating additional information from your textbook.
+It is also recommended to transcribe these notes into a study-friendly format after each lecture.
 Study these notes before the next class to prepare yourself for new material, which will often build on previously covered material.